igolwb/dotfiles/README.md

 This setup is supposed to be comfortable and productive, although im jealous of other rices with huge window gaps i wanted to maximize the space available for windows, so i could have more space for text on my code editor

-One day when im more experienced on ricing Linux i want to get rid noctalia and configure everything that it does separetely (rofi, waybar, matugen, swaybg, etc), not because noctalia is bad, it is very good and optimized, but for the experience and the flexibility, also that i can make my own matugen themes for apps that noctalia doesn't have templates

 ## Showcase
 <p align="center">